 Writing a newsletter feels hard until you have a process.
 Then it becomes a 30-minute habit.
 You’re not writing an essay — you’re sharing one useful thing with people who already like you.
 Here’s the step-by-step.

-3. Open with a hook.
 The first line decides whether they keep reading.
 Start with the interesting part — a question, a result, a surprising statement — not “Hope you’re well.”

-5. End with one call to action.
 Reply, click, buy, book — pick one and make it obvious.
 One ask gets more action than five.

-6. Send, then repeat on a schedule.
 Consistency matters more than length.
 A short weekly note beats a brilliant one nobody can rely on.

 BrandBits gives your writing a home: compose a clean, on-brand newsletter, send it to your list, and schedule the next one so consistency is automatic.
 Then see opens and clicks to learn what your readers love.